This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Follow up with your healthcare provider as directed:

 You will need to return every year to get tested for diabetes.
 Write down your questions so you remember to ask them during your visits.

-Weight loss and exercise work best to delay or prevent type 2 diabetes.
-You can decrease your risk of type 2 diabetes by doing the following:
+Healthy choices work best to delay or prevent type 2 diabetes.
+You can decrease your risk for type 2 diabetes by choosing the following:

 - Exercise regularly.
 Exercise can help decrease your blood sugar level.
-It can also help to decrease your risk of heart disease and help you lose weight.
+It can also help to decrease your risk for heart disease and help you lose weight.
 Adults should exercise for at least 150 minutes every week.
 Spread this amount of exercise over at least 3 days a week.
 Do not skip exercise more than 2 days in a row.
 Children should exercise for at least 60 minutes on most days of the week.
 Examples of exercise include walking or swimming.
 Do not sit for longer than 30 minutes.
 Work with your healthcare provider to create an exercise plan.

 - Eat healthy foods.
 Eat a variety of fruits and vegetables, and eat whole-grain foods more often.
 Choose dairy foods, meat, and other protein foods that are low in fat.
 Eat fewer sweets such as candy, cookies, regular soda, and sweetened drinks.
 You can also decrease calories by eating smaller portion sizes.
 Work with your healthcare provider or dietitian to develop a meal plan that is right for you.

 - Do not smoke.
 Nicotine can damage blood vessels.
+Other health conditions, such as lung disease can happen when you smoke.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.